-Monthly cost for a budgie: $30-$50 for food and maybe a new toy or accessories
+The monthly cost for a budgie: $30-$50 for food and maybe a new toy or accessories

 Remember, the most important thing is food and a cage.
 You can spread the cost of the rest over a shorter period to not break the bank!
 Always buy a bigger cage if you can!

-Although the initial costs of owning a budgie are going to be steep, once you have everything set up and your budgie is living comfortably, the monthly costs are incredibly cheap cheap.
+Although the initial costs of owning a budgie are going to be steep, once you have everything set up and your budgie is living comfortably, the monthly costs are incredibly cheap.